digipost/signering-docs/source/varsler-til-undertegner.rst

 .. _varslerUtenFødselsnummer:

-Varsel om dokument til signering, ved adressering på e-post / SMS
+Notification of document for signing, on addressing by email / SMS
 ____________________________________________________________________

 ..  tabs::